capactio/capact/cmd/populator/docs/populator_register-ocf-manifests.md

 > **CAUTION:**  In order to run DB populator manually, make sure the populator inside development cluster is disabled.
 > To disable it, run `ENABLE_POPULATOR=false make dev-cluster-update`

-It requires one argument, which is a path to directory with `och-content` directory.
+It requires one argument, which is a path to directory with Hub manifests.
 Internally it uses [go-getter](https://github.com/hashicorp/go-getter) so it can download manifests from different locations and in different formats.

 To build the binary run: